ibm-cloud-docs/Cloudant/api/design_documents.md

 ```
 {: codeblock}

-#### Example command to overwrite an existing copy of the design document, using the command line
+#### Example command to overwrite an existing copy of the design document by using the command line

 ```sh
 curl "https://$ACCOUNT.cloudant.com/recipes/_design/recipes" \